[Download] Tuner for Windows

 A good rule of thumb is if you can't record your instrument using Sound Recorder (Start/Programs/Accessories/Entertainment), then the tuner will not be able to hear it either.

-oTuner is released under the GPLv3 Licence.
+This free tuner is released under the GPL v3 Licence.
 It may only be copied, modified, redistributed etc. under the terms of that licence.

 Full instrument / musical chromatic tuner (full frequency range TBD: I know it works for my guitar:);

-Indicates whether note is sharp, flat, or exactly right (with reference to a 440Hz "A");
+Indicates whether note is sharp, flat, or exactly right;

 Minimalist:)

-Just download the executable onto your device (Windows Mobile (PDA, PocketPC, XDA, etc.) users may want to use ActiveSync) and double-click it to run.
+Just download the executable onto your device* (Windows Mobile (PPC, PDA, PocketPC 2002, 2003, XDA, iPAQ, SmartPhone, etc.) users may want to download to desktop and then use ActiveSync) and double-click it to run.

 The coloured bar on the far right of the pitch indicator (blue through green and into the yellow in the example above) is an indication of the volume of the note being played.
-This needs to be at least into the green (as in the example above) for reliable tuning to be achieved (otherwise the tuner's indicator will tend to flicker around too much to make tuning feasible).
+This needs to be at least into the green (as in the example above) for reliable results to be achieved (otherwise the tuner's indicator will tend to flicker around too much).

 The note-name you are playing is displayed on the right hand side of the main screen (D# in the example above).
 If the filled in arrows appear on the left of the central bar (as in the example above), then the note is too flat (guitarists, tighten your strings!); if the arrows appear on the right, then the note is too sharp (slacken your guitar strings).
-You should aim to have the central rectangle (just under the "R" in "oTuner") "bracketed" by filled in arrows: this indicates that the note is at the correct pitch.
+You should aim to have the central rectangle "bracketed" by filled in arrows: this indicates that the note is at the correct pitch.

 If you want to remove the executable: delete it!

-Firstly, make sure that the string you are trying to tune is within the correct octave: if the guitar has been tuned before, it is almost certainly fine.
-If you've just restrung it, you will need some reference, e.g., an Online Guitar Tuner (your ear, if it is good enough:) Standard guitar tuning (low to high) is E2, A2, D3, G3, B3, E4.
+Firstly, make sure that the string you are trying to tune is within the correct octave!
+Standard guitar tuning (low to high) is E2, A2, D3, G3, B3, E4.

-With that done, you should be fine to just hit the string (electric guitars will likely need to be amplified - I can just about tune my Gibson 335 in a quiet room without amplification), and read the tuner output; you may find 12th-fret harmonics give a more stable reading (they did on my classical guitar).
+With that done, you should be fine to just hit the string (electric guitars will likely need to be amplified), and read the tuner output; you may find 12th-fret harmonics give a more stable reading (they did on my classical guitar).

-As it is a proper chromatic tuner, oTuner should work just fine for any musical instrument (including weird guitar tunings, I have not yet tried it with my bass, but I'd imagine it is fine).
-Just be aware that there is not currently any indication of what octave the displayed note resides within.
+As it is a proper chromatic tuner, the application should work just fine for any musical instrument (including weird guitar tunings, I have not yet tried it with my bass, but I'd imagine it is fine).

-The source can be built using the free Microsoft Visual C++200*e Compiler for Windows, or the free eVC++4.0 compiler for Windows Mobile (and eMbedded Tools 3.0 for older WinCE3).
-Unfortunately, MSVC++200*e does not produce executables that will run on Windows 9x or NT (I use my own copy of MSVC++6 for this, try eBay; a workspace is provided in the source ZIP).
+The source can be built using the free Microsoft Visual C++20??e (As far as 2010: I don't think the express version of 2012 will work) Compiler for Windows, or the free eVC++4.0 compiler for Windows Mobile (and eMbedded Tools 3.0 for older WinCE3).
+Unfortunately, MSVC++20??e does not produce executables that will run on Windows 9x or NT (I use my own copy of MSVC++6 for this, try eBay; a workspace is provided in the source ZIP).

 I can be contacted at 5thWheel@gmail.com, or through SourceForge; try not to trip gmail's spam filters:)